 Sometimes, a very light tap with your hammer sets the hook into position nicely.

-2) Clip the hook to it
+2) Clip the hook to it.

-3) Tape the hook to your hammer
+3) Tape the hook to your hammer.

-- Slide the hook up the wall
+4) Slide the hook up the wall.

 Leaving Hooks as Protection

-The average skyhook has a breaking strength of around 2kN; the same as a tiny micro nut.
+The average skyhook has a breaking strength of around 2-3kN; the same as a tiny micro nut.
 This is enough to hold your bodyweight or an extremely short fall.

 When you climb above your hook, it is fairly likely to get flicked by movements in the rope and tumble off the rock.
-This can be reduced by using standard office stationary such as duck-tape or blu-tac.
+This can be reduced by:

+- Using standard office stationary such as duck-tape or blu-tac.

-Or even use an upwards-pulling piece of gear to hold the hook in place.
+- Using an upwards-pulling piece of gear to hold the hook in place.